Simulation of diffusion networks: rdiffnet

 (solution script and solution plot)

-1. Given the following types of networks: Small-world, Scale-free, Bernoulli, what set of \(n\) initiators maximizes diffusion? (solution script and solution plot)
+1. Given the following types of networks: Small-world, Scale-free, Bernoulli, what set of \(n\) initiators (central, marginal, or random) maximizes diffusion? (solution script and solution plot)

 Appendix